-Everyone is welcome at Wheatland Farm Eco Lodges, and this page gathers together our information on access (you’ll find information spread across the website too).
-We’re not a specialist in travel for people with disabilities, but we’ll do our best to help make everyone’s holiday as hitch free as possible, whether you need to borrow a baby bath, get help hiring a wheelchair or just be assured of an understanding welcome.
+Everyone is welcome at Wheatland Farm Nature Reserve and Eco Lodges, and we do our best to offer accessible accommodation in Devon, especially for family groups.
+We’re not a specialist in travel for people with disabilities, but we’ll do our best to help, whether you need to borrow a baby carrier, hire a wheelchair or just be assured of an understanding welcome.
+This page is an overview of our accessible accommodation information, but you’ll find information spread across the Wheatland Farm website too.

 Got a specific question?
 Email email@example.com or telephone us on 0183783499.

-All Wheatland Farm’s lodges and cottage have individual access statements – just follow the links below – but feel free to ask us if you have an unanswered question.
+All Wheatland Farm’s eco lodges and the cottage have individual access statements – just follow the links below – but feel free to ask us if you have an unanswered question.

-Balebarn Lodge is our most accessible accommodation, with parking at the door, ramps to front and rear, no internal steps, and a wetroom style shower.
+Balebarn Eco Lodge: is our best offering if you’re looking for accessible accommodation in Devon.
+Parking is at the door, there are ramps to front and rear, no internal steps, and a wet room style shower.
 It’s the obvious choice for wheelchair users.
 Balebarn Lodge sleeps up to 8 and the bed configuration can sometimes be altered – please talk to us about what you need.

-Honeysuckle Lodge is the next most accessible, being near the lodge car park, and having a shower rather than a bath.
+Honeysuckle Eco Lodge is the next most accessible of our Devon accommodation, being near the lodge car park, and having a shower rather than a bath.
 There are no internal steps but there are 3 steps up to the door (with rail).
 The lodge sleeps 4.
 The bedrooms are small, with access to one side of the bed only.
 However, it is possible to make up the sofa bed as a proper double in the main living area, with plenty of space around.

-Nuthatch Lodge is very similar to Honeysuckle, but with a short bath and shower over.
+Nuthatch Eco Lodge is very similar to Honeysuckle, but with a short bath and shower over.

-Beech Lodge is larger, sleeping up to 6.
-There are steps up to the veranda (with rail) and there’s one internal step between the living area and the lobby and bathroom.
+Beech Eco Lodge is larger, sleeping up to 6.
+There are steps up to the veranda (with rail) and there’s one internal step between the living area and the lobby and bathrooms.

-Otter Cottage is Wheatland Farm’s least accessible accommodation because of its stairs (which have a turn in them), upstairs bathroom (bath with shower over) and steps down into the garden.
+Otter Cottage is Wheatland Farm’s least accessible accommodation because its stairs have a turn in them, and the upstairs bathroom (with shower) is small.
+There are also steps down into the garden.
 However, parking is by the door.

-Please note, Wheatland Farm is a farm with fields that are frequently muddy.
-Although there are lovely views from all our accommodation (especially Balebarn, which looks out over the wildlife pond), paths are uneven and can be challenging.
+Please note, Wheatland Farm Nature Reserve and Lodges is a farm with Devon fields that are frequently muddy.
+Although there are lovely views from all our accommodation (especially Balebarn Eco Lodge, which looks out over the wildlife pond), paths are uneven and can be challenging.

-To save space when you travel, we can lend you the following on a first come first served basis:
+To save space when you come away on holiday, we can put the following access equipment in your accommodation.
+Available on a first come first served basis, so please talk to us when you book:

-For young children we can supply high chairs, cots, baby bath (useful in Honeysuckle Lodge, which only has a shower), and a baby carrier.
-Also, lots of books and DVDs!
+- For young children we can supply high chairs, cots, baby bath (useful in Honeysuckle Lodge, which only has a shower), and a baby carrier.
+Also, lots of books!

 At Wheatland Farm we can help you hire a wheelchair through the Red Cross scheme, and can usually collect the chair from their Torrington shop for your arrival, and return it afterwards.
 If it’s a mobility scooter you need, the nearest hire centre is Exeter Community Transport Association (about 25 miles) and you’d need to pick it up to get the briefing.
 Cost was £10 per day in 2017.
 If you hire for the week we can return the scooter for you.